Corporate Governance in GC Rieber Shipping ASA

 1. Report on Corporate Governance

-The board of directors of GC Rieber Shipping has overall responsibility for ensuring that the company practices good corporate governance.
+The board of directors of GC Rieber Shipping has overall responsibility for ensuring good corporate governance of the company.

 GC Rieber Shipping ASA is a Norwegian public limited liability company listed on Oslo Stock Exchange (Oslo Børs).
 Section 3-3b of the Norwegian Accounting Act relating to corporate governance requires the company to issue an annual report on its principles and practice for corporate governance.
 These provisions also state minimum requirements for the content of this report.